wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    ## Why Consul

-   In order to build a fast and reliable system in the cloud today, enterprises use microservices instead of monolithic architectures that are comparatively brittle.
+   To build a fast and reliable system in the cloud today, enterprises architect systems using distributed <strong>microservices</strong> instead of monolithic architectures.

+   > "Microservices is the most popular architectural approach today.
+It's extremely effective.
+It's the approach used by many of the most successful companies in the world, particularly the big web companies." --<a target="_blank" href="https://www.youtube.com/watch?v=zzMLg3Ys5vI" title="Oct 28, 2020">Dave Farley</a>

+   But the distributed nature of microservices can lead to insecure implementations.

    Consul provides both better security and less toil for workers.